 Insurance Policy Basics

 Your first source for figuring out whether weather damage is covered should be your insurance policy.
 Your coverage will primarily depend on the type of insurance you have and the specific exclusions listed in your policy.
-Some insurance companies -- particularly those offering discount policies -- might not cover any weather damage, but others will cover almost all types.
+Some insurance companies -- particularly those offering discount policies -- might not cover any weather damage, but others will pay on almost all types.
 Most auto insurance companies won't cover weather damage that occurs when you're not driving.
 For example, if your garage roof caves in because of a heavy snow load, this would likely be covered under your homeowners policy.

 If your auto insurance covers weather-related accidents, you'll likely be covered as long as you were driving responsibly.
 But if you get in an accident because you were speeding or following too closely, you might not be covered, particularly if you receive a ticket.
 Your coverage will depend on whether your car insurance covers single-car accidents when you are at fault and how your policy defines safe driving.
 Most insurance companies determine who was at fault in an accident, and if you're the only one in the accident due to icy conditions, severe rain or other weather challenges, you'll automatically be at fault.